LucasIBoczkowski/Portfolio/Customer Insights and Sales Analysis Dashboard/README.md

 The `reports` directory contains the final Power BI dashboard.

 - `Customer Insights and Sales Analysis.pbix`: Power BI dashboard file.

+## Setup

+To set up and explore the Power BI dashboard, follow these steps:

+1. Ensure you have Power BI Desktop installed on your computer.
+You can download it from the [official Power BI website](https://powerbi.microsoft.com/desktop/).

+2. Open the `Customer Insights and Sales Analysis.pbix` file in Power BI Desktop to explore the dashboard.

 ## Contact